Insulation Calculator guide

 What this calculator is solving

 The Insulation Calculator estimates package count after you choose an insulation product.
-It helps with quantity, not product selection.
+It helps with quantity, not code approval or product selection.

 The formula in plain language

 In plain language: The calculator subtracts openings from measured area, adds waste, divides by square feet covered per pack, and rounds up to whole packs.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer